FREQUENTLY ASKED QUESTIONS

 How much are dues?

-Dues are $30 for the year.
+Membership dues are $30 for the year.
 Our year runs from September through June.
-The Guild meets year round, except for the month of January.

 Is it possible to try your Guild before I formally sign up?